Contents

 NEO Secured Credit Card

-For some, it can be difficult to get a traditional credit card when they have little to no credit.
-In a case like this, a secured credit card is a good option, and the NEO Secured Credit Card is considered to be one of the best-secured credit cards in Canada.
+For some, it can be difficult to get a traditional credit card with little to no credit.
+In a case like this, a secured credit card is a good option, and the NEO Secured Credit Card is among the best in Canada.

-Not only does NEO have a guaranteed approval and require no hard credit check, you can also earn cash back on purchases.
-Starting to use this credit card is simple as well.
-You can set your credit limit with a security deposit (this can be as small as $50), then you can use the card and pay it on your payment schedule.
+Not only does NEO offer guaranteed approval and requires no hard credit check, but you can also earn cash back on purchases.
+Starting to use this credit card is just as simple.
+You can set your credit limit with a security deposit (as small as $50), then use the card and pay it on your payment schedule.
 These on-time payments will start to build your credit score

 KOHO Mastercard

-Another great secured credit credit is the KOHO Mastercard.
+Another great secured credit card is the KOHO Mastercard.
 The nice thing about the KOHO Mastercard is that its structure is different from that of a traditional secured credit card.
 Instead of having a security deposit, it’s essentially a prepaid MasterCard that allows you to build your credit.
-It can be used as a savings account, or you can use it anywhere they accept credit cards.
+It can be used as a savings account or anywhere that accepts credit cards.

-With this account, there are three different account options that include different perks, and you can purchase credit building on top of this.
+With this account, there are three options with different perks, and you can purchase credit-building on top of this.
 These three plans are Essential, Extra, and Everything.
-Each of these accounts is billed annually but has rates of $4, $12, and $14.75 per month.
+Each of these accounts is billed annually, with rates of $4, $12, and $14.75 per month.

 MBNA True Line Mastercard